redhat-cop/agnosticd/ansible/configs/simple-example/README.md

 # Simple example

-A simple deplyoment creating a bastion host and two *worker nodes*.
+A simple deplyoment creating a bastion host and two worker nodes.
 It can't get simpler ...

 ### Environment variables